vittoriolaferla/olivevo/README.md

 ```
 ### Install Dependencies and run the application

-Navigate to the root of the project and run the following command to install the necessary dependencies:
+Navigate to the root of the project and run the following commands:

 ```shell
 cd olivevo